cloudflare/cloudflare-docs/content/version-management/_partials/_product-limitations.md

 {{</details>}}

 {{<details header="Network Error Logging">}}
-- [Network Error Logging](/network-error-logging/) settings are not cloned when a new version is created.
+- [Network Error Logging](/network-error-logging/) configurations are not cloned when a new version is created.
 {{</details>}}

 {{<details header="Security Insights">}}